 Check out their tweet during Christmas time:

-One of the popular trends on social media during the holiday season is that celebs and influencers share their pictures of enjoying the holiday festivities.
+One of the popular business practices on social media during the holiday season is that celebs and influencers share their pictures of enjoying the holiday festivities.

 Here’s the tweet from Harry Maguire: